wizo06/japanese/docs/grammar/fundamentals/particles.md

         are also acceptable.

-???+ info "Function 2: Marks the counterpart (either a person or a thing) with whom the action is performed"
+???+ info "Function 2: Marks the counterpart of an action"
-    There are certain actions (verbs) that will always have two sides to it by definition.
+    There are certain actions (verbs) that, by definition, will always have two sides to it.
 Examples of these actions are:

     - Marry
     - Fight